helix-collective/hx-deploy-tool/docs/help.md

 typically run on first boot.

 ## hx-deploy-tool show-log
-Show the history of releases deployed via the select command.
+Show the history of releases deployed via the start command.

 ## hx-deploy-tool show-default-nginx-config
 Outputs the default template for the nginx config.